Lock in your next ski trip with just a £99pp deposit. T&Cs apply

 How much snow does Alyeska get?

-Alyeska averages over 16 metres of snowfall per season, making it one of the snowiest resorts in the United States.
-The maritime climate produces heavy, wet snow - different from the light, dry powder of the Rockies - but in generous quantities.
-Storms roll in off the Gulf of Alaska regularly, and multi-day cycles can deposit several feet at a time.
-Snow cover is rarely an issue at Alyeska.
+Alyeska averages over 16 metres of snowfall a season, making it one of the snowiest resorts in the United States.
+The maritime climate brings heavy, dense snow in generous amounts, with storms rolling in off the Gulf of Alaska through the season and multi-day cycles that can drop over a metre at a time.
+Snow cover is rarely a concern here.

 What are the daylight hours like at Alyeska?

-Daylight varies dramatically across the season.
-In late December, Girdwood sees fewer than six hours of daylight, which limits skiing time and changes the feel of the day.
-By March, daylight extends to around 12 hours, and by late April, you'll get close to 16 hours of light.
-Spring skiing at Alyeska - long days, warmer temperatures, and stable snowpack - is exceptional.
-Most UK visitors will find March and April the most comfortable months.
+Daylight changes a lot across the season.
+In late December, Girdwood sees fewer than six hours, which keeps the ski day short and gives it a different rhythm.
+By March that stretches to around 12 hours, and by late April you'll have close to 16 hours of light.
+Spring skiing here, with its long days, milder temperatures, and settled snowpack, is a real highlight, and most visitors find March and April the most comfortable months to come.

 Is heli-skiing available from Alyeska?